NomicFoundation/hardhat-vscode/CONTRIBUTING.md

 ## Installing

-[node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/) are required for development.
+[node](https://nodejs.org/en/) is required for development.

-To install the project's dependencies, run `yarn` in the root directory of the repository.
-This will install node dependencies at the top level, and in both the `./server` and `./client` package directories.
+The repo is organised as a monorepo using `npm`.
+To install the dependencies of all packages in the repo, run `npm install` in the root directory of the repository.
+This will install node dependencies at the top level, which are shared among all of the packages.

 ## Running Locally